 3. Communication and language

 This area of learning concentrates on listening and attention, understanding and speaking.
 The benchmarks cover expressing oneself through speaking and covers group work, building vocabulary and use of grammar.
-Everything the children do at Falcon supports language and communication.
+Everything the children do at The Falcon supports language and communication.
 Besides English, language and communication classes in both French and Arabic support our multicultural school group.
-Additionally, Falcon Friends Journal is a travel log designed for each class.
-Every child gets a chance to take Falcon Friend Travel Journal home, take photographs of themselves travelling to the park or playing with their Falcon Friend and place the pictures into the Journal ready to present to the class the next day.
+Additionally, the Falcon Friends Journal is a travel log designed for each class.
+Every child gets a chance to take the Falcon Friend Travel Journal home, take photographs of themselves travelling to the park or playing with their Falcon Friend and place the pictures into the Journal ready to present to the class the next day.
 This supports our school vision and provides a home/school platform.
-If you are going somewhere special, please tell the teacher so you can take Falcon Friend with you.
+If you are going somewhere special, please tell the teacher so you can take the Falcon Friend with you.

 Specific Areas of Learning